India–Pakistan relations: Seeds of conflict during independence

 Massive population exchanges occurred between the two newly formed states in the months immediately following the partition.
 There was no conception that population transfers would be necessary because of the partitioning.
 Religious minorities were expected to stay put in the states they found themselves residing in.
 However, while an exception was made for Punjab, where the transfer of populations was organised because of the communal violence affecting the province, this did not apply to other provinces.

 The partition of British India split the former British province of Punjab and Bengal between the Dominion of India and the Dominion of Pakistan.
 The mostly Muslim western part of the province became Pakistan's Punjab province; the mostly Hindu and Sikh eastern part became India's East Punjab state (later divided into the new states of Punjab, Haryana and Himachal Pradesh).
 Many Hindus and Sikhs lived in the west, and many Muslims lived in the east, and the fears of all such minorities were so great that the Partition saw many people displaced and much inter-communal violence.
 Some have described the violence in Punjab as a retributive genocide.
-Total migration across Punjab during the partition is estimated at around 12 million people; around 6.5 million Muslims moved from East Punjab to West Punjab, and 4.7 million Hindus and Sikhs moved from West Punjab to East Punjab.
+Total migration across Punjab during the partition is estimated at 12 million people; around 6.5 million Muslims moved from East Punjab to West Punjab, and 4.7 million Hindus and Sikhs moved from West Punjab to East Punjab.

 According to the British plan for the partition of British India, all the 680 princely states were allowed to decide which of the two countries to join.
 With the exception of a few, most of the Muslim-majority princely-states acceded to Pakistan while most of the Hindu-majority princely states joined India.
-However, the decisions of some of the princely states would shape the Pakistan-India relationship considerably in the years to come.
+However, the decisions of some of the princely states would shape the Pakistan–India relationship considerably in the years to come.